rattboye/layouts/README.md

 —— no, i don’t take layout requests and i will not make a layout for you, so please don’t message me asking to make a layout for you.

 can i take inspo?
-—— yes, you may take inspiration from my layouts. however, credit is required; please provide a link back to the layout you took inspiration from and a link back to my layout account. i reserve the right to ask you to alter your layout or take it down completely if i believe you copied portions of my layouts verbatim. if you have any questions about taking inspiration, feel free to send me a message.
+—— yes, you may take inspiration from my layouts; however, credit is required. as stated in my rules, please provide a link to my layout account in the layout and providing a link to the layout you got inspiration from is optional. i reserve the right to ask you to alter your layout or take it down completely if i believe you copied portions of my layouts verbatim. if you have any questions about taking inspiration, feel free to send me a message.

 what do you use to make layouts?
 —— i make my layouts either on my phone—samsung galaxy a8—or on my laptop—acer spin. the display settings i use while making my layouts are text size small and dark mode, however, i do check them on light and black mode.